mui/material-ui/docs/src/pages/getting-started/faq/faq.md

 If you still can't find what you're looking for, you can ask the community in [gitter](https://gitter.im/mui-org/material-ui).
 For how-to questions and other non-issues, please use [StackOverflow](https://stackoverflow.com/questions/tagged/material-ui) instead of Github issues.
 There is a StackOverflow tag called `material-ui` that you can use to tag your questions.

+## How to fix a class names production build conflict?

+This is probably the n°1 issue people are facing starting with Material-UI.
+The class names value relies on the concept of [class name generator](/customization/css-in-js#creategenerateclassname-options-class-name-generator).
+The whole page needs to be rendered with **one generator**.

 ## Why do the fixed positioned elements move when a modal is opened?

 We block the scroll as soon as a modal is opened.